roman1e2f5p8s/sui-local-net-demo/README.md

 ---

 ## Method 1: Use `sui-test-validator`
-Sui-provides the [sui-test-validator](https://github.com/MystenLabs/sui/tree/main/crates/sui-test-validator) binary, which starts a local network that includes a Sui Full node, a Sui validator, a Sui faucet and (optionally) an indexer.
+Sui-provides the [sui-test-validator](https://github.com/MystenLabs/sui/tree/main/crates/sui-test-validator) binary that starts a local network that includes a Sui Full node, a Sui validator, a Sui faucet and (optionally) an indexer.
 This method is the simplest one and it is recommnded in the official Sui tutorial [Connect to a Local Network](https://docs.sui.io/guides/developer/getting-started/local-network).

 Nativate to the root folder of the `sui` repo (cloned in step 3 of [Preliminary steps](#preliminary-steps)) and build `sui-test-validator`:
 ```bash